viperleed/viperleed/doc/content/work_segments.rst

 ViPErLEED operates using a set of self-contained work segments (see also the :ref:`RUN<RUN>`  parameter).
-The three main segments, following the logic of calculations using the Tensor LEED approximation, are:
+The three main segments, following the logic of calculations using the tensor-LEED approximation, are:

 #. :ref:`Reference calculation<ref-calc>`: Full-dynamic LEED calculation,
    which outputs a set of :ref:`theoretical beams<THEOBEAMS>` for a